Floating Laminate Floor Installation

 In order to know how much laminate flooring and underlayment pad to buy you’ll need the square footage.
 To get this simply measure the area’s footage right to left and then forward and back.
 Multiply those figures together and that is your square footage.

-It’s prudent to add at least 5% to 10% to that figure to allow for scraps.
+It’s prudent to add at least 10% to that figure to allow for scraps.
+It is also a good idea to buy extra and stash it somewhere for unanticipated repairs down the road.

 Prepare Your Floor